DMad19/DMarker/README.md

 This README file now includes a brief note about our collaboration with Gemini.

 I hope this is helpful!
-Let me know if you have any other questions or modifications you'd like to make.
+Let me know if you have any other questions or modifications you'd like to make